dougeby/IntuneDocs/intune-user-help/device-little-different-jamf.md

 If you are on the macOS device with the compliance issues that is managed by Jamf, click the **Resolve** button to launch **Self Service**.

-## What to do if you see "AccountNotOnboarded"
+__What to do if you see "AccountNotOnboarded" or "Device is already enrolled"__

 If you've opened the Company Portal app and a message appears that says, "AccountNotOnboarded," you need to quit the Company Portal app, and go to **Applications** > **Self Service**.
 Your company will have a device registration policy that you need to install.
 Click on the policy to install it, then open the Company Portal again.

-## What to do if you see "Device is already enrolled"

-If you've opened the Company Portal app and a message appears that says, "Device is already enrolled," you need to

 Still need help?
 Check in with your company support.
 You can find their contact information on the [Company Portal website](https://portal.manage.microsoft.com).